By Dr. Bjorn Mercer

 So why should you not use Wikipedia:

 - Wikipedia acknowledges that its information is not properly vetted

 - People have created and edited pages to drive traffic to other websites

 - Anyone can edit or vandalize the site

 You can use Wikipedia for entertainment, to read interesting and informative articles, or as a place to start your research.
-However, please do not use Wikipedia as a source on your academic papers and projects.
+However, please do not use it as a source on your academic papers and projects.